 The concentration of arsenic varied significantly in central, northern and southern groundwater districts of Kathmandu Valley.
 The spatial distribution of arsenic reveals higher values arsenic in central groundwater district.
-The northern and southern groundwater districts have lower arsenic concentrations in most of the deep groundwater wells The concentration of the arsenic in groundwater of the study area increases from northern to southern and showing higher towards central ground water district (Fig 2a and Fig 3a).
-The spatial distribution of ORP in deep groundwater clearly shows most of the groundwater wells have negative ORP value (Fig. 2b and Fig 3b).
-The study carried out by Khatiwada et al. (2002) found that deep aquifers in Kathmandu Basin are more reducing and reported negative ORP value up to -195 mV in deep aquifers indicating highly reduced environment (Khatiwada et al. 2002).
-The mean value of ORP in deep groundwater was -73.5 mV (Table 1).
+The northern and southern groundwater districts have lower arsenic concentrations in most of the deep groundwater wells The concentration of the arsenic in groundwater of the study area increases from northern to southern and showing higher towards central ground water district (Fig 2a).
+Similarly, spatial distribution of EC indicated progressive increase in its value from northern to southern and displaying higher in central groundwater district.
+Most of the deep groundwater of northern and southern groundwater districts observed low EC value (Fig. 2c).
+The spatial distribution of ORP in deep groundwater clearly shows most of the groundwater wells have negative ORP value (Fig. 2b).
+The study carried out by Khatiwada et al. (2002) found that deep aquifers in Kathmandu Basin are more reducing and reported negative ORP value up to -195 mV in deep aquifers indicating highly reduced environment.^[11]

-Groundwater quality depends on the composition of recharging water, the mineralogy and reactivity of the geological formations in aquifers, the impact of human activities and environmental parameters that may affect the geochemical mobility of certain constituents (Kouras et al. 2007).
-The overall concentration of major oxides (Fe2O3, TiO2, CaO, P2O5) and trace elements (As, Pb, Zn, Cu, Ni, Cr, V, Sr, Y, Nb, Zr, Th, and Sc) of the sediments of Kathmandu Valley are not exceptional, and are similar to modern unconsolidated sediments.
+Groundwater quality depends on the composition of recharging water, the mineralogy and reactivity of the geological formations in aquifers, the impact of human activities and environmental parameters that may affect the geochemical mobility of certain constituents. ^[23] The overall concentration of major oxides (Fe2O3, TiO2, CaO, P2O5) and trace elements (As, Pb, Zn, Cu, Ni, Cr, V, Sr, Y, Nb, Zr, Th, and Sc) of the sediments of Kathmandu Valley are not exceptional, and are similar to modern unconsolidated sediments.
 Overall concentrations increase toward the center from the northern marginal parts.
-The variations of elemental concentration are mainly clay-controlled in both the margin and central parts.